kstenerud/concise-encoding/ce-structure.md

  * Failed value constraint validation.
  * Unrecognized custom data.

-A decoder must allow the user or schema to decide what to do when a data error occurs.
+A decoder **MUST** allow the user or schema to decide what to do when a data error occurs, with a default of halting processing and issuing a diagnostic.